 Although food grade DE is safe, be aware that it can severely dry out your skin, eyes, throat, and sinuses.
-DE is an abrasive and it absorbs moisture, so avoid getting it anywhere on your body and be careful not to inhale the dust.
-Just to be sure, you should wear gloves, a dust mask, and some goggles while handling DE.
-Once the dust settles there is nothing to worry about.
+DE is abrasive and it absorbs moisture, so avoid getting it anywhere on your body and be careful not to inhale the dust as it’s bad for your lungs (according to this).

 Before I continue, I must point out that the following claims about diatomaceous earth have not been evaluated by the FDA and should not substitute for advice from your doctor or pharmacist.
 This information is based on reviews by people who have used diatomaceous earth to improve their health.

 Thousands of people have reported all sorts of health benefits from adding DE to their diets.
 This is probably because DE is a great source of silica, an important part of the human diet.
 Silica is good for you because it:

 - Improves skin.
 (Here’s how to make a facial exfoliator.)

 - Is good for your teeth.
 (Here’s how to make toothpaste with DE.)